mbanibenson/FaunD-Fast/README.md

 ## Locate the anomalous superpixels

-This function operates dive-by-dive and performs the following operations:

-1. Randomly samples of a subset of images to reduce computation cost

-2. Segments the sampled images and crops out the superpixels into square image patches

-3. Trains a variational auto encoder model (VAE)

-4. Extracts the features of superpixels using the trained VAE

-5. Detects anomalous superpixels with unusual visual properties

-6. Visualize the superpixels in VAE embedded feature space (after PCA)
+This function operates dive-by-dive and performs the following operations: Randomly samples of a subset of images to reduce computation cost; Segments the sampled images and crops out the superpixels into square image patches; Trains a variational auto encoder model (VAE); Extracts the features of superpixels using the trained VAE; Detects anomalous superpixels with unusual visual properties; Visualize the superpixels in VAE embedded feature space (after PCA)

 ```
 python extract_superpixel_features_and_detect_outliers.py